vinitha-7/amazon-login-test-sample/README.md

 ```
 https://github.com/browserstack/python-selenium-browserstack/archive/refs/heads/main.zip
 ```
-## Navigate to the project root folder/ directory
-Navigate to the project root folder/ directory using the following command:
-...
-cd python-selenium-browserstack
-...

 ## Open the project in a Python IDE
 Open the project in your preferred Python-based IDE (such as PyCharm).